-Marc-Olivier Brouillette is an American Football player playing in the Canadian National Football League.
+Marc-Olivier Brouillette is an American Football player who played in the Canadian National Football League.
 Playing as a Linebacker or Safety, the 185 cm (6ft 1) vegan has enjoyed a long career in the sport.

-Marc-Olivier joined the Montreal Alouettes in May 2010 and played 103 games in which he registered 195 tackles, 31 special teams tackles and 5 interceptions.
+Marc-Olivier joined the Montreal Alouettes in May 2010 and played 103 games.
+He registered 195 tackles, 31 special teams tackles and 5 interceptions.
 In 2016 he was named as a CFL East All-Star.
 In February 2017, he joined Saskatchewan Roughriders.

 “I think my greatest achievement is having not only made it to the professional level, but to have had a long career” Marc-Olivier told Great Vegan Athletes in 2018.
 “I am currently in my 9th year of pro football – the average career is about 3 years.
 I have had many great moments on the field along the way, but the ones that stand out the most are the relationships I have built with people along the way.
 Two of my closest friends to this day are guys I started playing football with when I was 7 years old.”